Wisconsin–Whitewater Warhawks football: Lance Leipold era (2007–2014)

 The Warhawks ran the table in 2009 with a perfect record of 15–0, defeating Mount Union in the Stagg Bowl 38–28 to claim their second national title in three years.
-The string continued in 2010, including a sixth straight WIAC title and ending with UW–Whitewater’s third NCAA III championship in four years, with a 31–21 win over Mount Union in the Stagg Bowl to finish 15–0 and run the NCAA's (all divisions) leading win streak to 30 games.
+The string continued in 2010, including a sixth straight WIAC title and ending with UW–Whitewater’s third NCAA Division III championship in four years, with a 31–21 win over Mount Union in the Stagg Bowl to finish 15–0 and run the NCAA's (all divisions) leading win streak to 30 games.
 Once again, in 2011, they ran the regular season undefeated, winning their seventh straight WIAC title.
 They then went on to face Mount Union in the Stagg Bowl for the seventh straight season and won their third straight title, their fourth in five years, to finish 15–0 again.
 They raised their win streak to 45 games, which was just 2 behind Oklahoma's historic Division I streak and is fourth behind Mount Union's separate 55 and 54-game winning streaks in all of college football.

 In 2013, the Warhawks faced off with the Purple Raiders of Mount Union in the Stagg Bowl for the eighth time in nine seasons.
-UW–Whitewater, led by junior quarterback Matt Behrendt, would go on to win by a final score of 52–14 and secure their fifth National Championship and fourth undefeated season under coach Leipold.
+Wisconsin–Whitewater, led by junior quarterback Matt Behrendt, would go on to win by a final score of 52–14 and secure their fifth national championship and fourth undefeated season under coach Leipold.

-On December 19, 2014, the Warhawks and Mount Union met again in the Stagg Bowl; the Warhawks won the NCAA D-III Football title over the Purple Raiders, 43–34.
+On December 19, 2014, the Warhawks and Mount Union met again in the Stagg Bowl; the Warhawks won their sixth national championship over Mount Union for the ninth time in ten seasons, 43–34.
 This was Leipold's final game as Warhawks head coach, as he had already been announced as the new head coach at Division I FBS school Buffalo.